TheArjunAgarwal/haskell2025/chapters-typ/ch05_lists.typ

 == Empty List

-The most basic approach is to create the empty list by writing `[]`.
+The most basic approach is to create the empty list (a list containing no elements) by writing `[]`.

 == Arithmetic Progression

 Haskell has some luxurious syntax for declaring lists containing arithmetic progressions -

 ```
+-- | arithmetic progression syntax
 >>> [1..6]
 [1,2,3,4,5,6]